 Caribbean Islands NOT in the Hurricane Belt

-People ask me all the time, “Where can I go in the Caribbean during summer time that isn’t in the hurricane belt?”
+People ask me all the time, “Where can I go in the Caribbean during summer and during the its storm season– islands NOT in the hurricane belt?”

 Good question!
-What is the hurricane belt and which Caribbean islands does it affect, and which are not in the hurricane belt?
+What is the hurricane belt?
+Which are not in the hurricane belt?

 The hurricane belt is a part of the Atlantic Ocean, which includes the northern part of the Caribbean Sea as well as the Gulf of Mexico.
 Other areas affected are Florida and the Florida Keys.